raywoo32/HPA/README.md

 ## 2 STRING Data

-STRING is a database of functional interactions.
-STRING interactions are inferred from a variety of different experimental and computational categories, scored with a confidence score and made available as network edges where the nodes are ENSEMBL protein IDs.
-All STRING data is available under a CC-BY 4.0 license.
+The Human Protein Atlas (HPA) is a database that maps human proteins in cells, tissues and organs.
+HPA consists of 3 main components, the Tissue Atlas, the Cell Atlas and the Pathology Atlas.
+This package focuses on the normal tissue data from the Tissue Atlas which shows the distibution of genes across major tissues and organs in normal tissues.
+All data in HPA is open acess.

-This document describes work with [STRING version 11 (preview) (2019-01-11)](https://string-db.org/cgi/access.pl?footer_active_subpage=archive) [(Szclarczyk _et al._ 2019)](https://academic.oup.com/nar/article/47/D1/D607/5198476).
+This document describes work with [The Human Protein Atlas version 18.1](https://www.proteinatlas.org/) [(Uhlén M _et al._ 2015)](10.1126/science.1260419)

 &nbsp;

 #### 2.1 Data semantics

-Association evidence in STRING is compiled in seven "channels" (Szclarczyk _et al._ 2019):

-1. **Genomic context I**: neighbourhood
-2. **Genomic context II**: fusion
-3. **Genomic context III**: phylogenetic profiles
-4. **Co-expression**: correlations across a large number of mRNA and proteome data sets
-5. **Text-mining**: statistical co-citation analysis across PubMed and OMIM.
-6. **Experiments**: these are the _classical_ protein-protein interactions.
-These scores are derived from data imported from all [IMEX consortium databases](https://www.imexconsortium.org/)
-7. **Curated pathway- and protein-complex databases**: pathways from KEGG, Reactome, BioCyc and the GO consortium.
-All associations derived from this channel are scored with _p_ = 0.9.

-For each "channel", STRING distinguishes evidence that is provided from the organism itself, and annotation transfer by homology.

-Finally, a composite score is computed as the sum of the probabilities from each channel, subtracting a "prior" (that indicates the probability of a false positive) and applying a homology correction to co-occurrence and text-mining scores.
-Source code for this operation is available [here (python)](http://string-gamma.org/download/combine_subscores.py).

-In summary: STRING interactions represent the probability of "information flow" between two nodes, since: "biologically meaningful interfaces have evolved to allow the flow of information through the cell, and they are ultimately essential for implementing a functional system."(Szclarczyk _et al._ 2019)

-This approach integrates biological data on the largest possible scale, and this is successful: a recent benchmark study (Huang _et al._ 2018) has shown STRING to have the highest network recovery scores of disease-associated gene sets from the DisGeNET database, when compared with 20 other gene network resources.
+As stated above, the Tissue Atlas of HPA shows the localization of human proteins across numerous types of tissues and organs.
+The Tissue Altas annotated each gene with one of 44 different normal tissue types and organs and 76 different cell types.
+This gives a broad picture of localized protein expression.

+HPA obtains its data through manually analyzed RNA-seq expriments.
+For each gene, HPA uses experimental immunohistochemical staining profiles which are then computationally matched with mRNA data and gene/protein characterization data.

+The data in HPA we will be using is the normal tissue dataset.
+This results in the tab-separated file we will be analyzing.
+This file includes:

+1. **Ensembl gene identifier:
+2. **Tissue name:
+3. **Annotated cell type:
+4. **Expression value
+5. **Gene reliability

 &nbsp;

 ## 3 Data download and cleanup

-To download the source data from STRING ... :
+To download the source data from HPA ... :

-1. Navigate to the [**STRING** database](https://string-db.org) and follow the link to the [download section](https://string-db.org/cgi/download.pl).
+1. Navigate to the [**Human Protein Atlas** database]https://www.proteinatlas.org/) and follow the link to the [download section](https://www.proteinatlas.org/download).
-2. Choose "Homo sapiens" as organism.
-3. Download the following data file: (Warning: large).
+2. Download "normal_tissue.tsv.zip": (Warning: large).

 * `9606.protein.links.v11.0.txt.gz` (71.2 Mb)	protein network data (scored links between proteins);